telerik/kendo-ui-core/docs-aspnet/styles-and-layout/sass-themes/sass-theme-builder.md

    ![Color Styles in a UI Kit for Figma](../images/theme-builder-ui-kit-color-styles.png)

 1. Create a new project in the ThemeBuilder application.
 To choose the most suitable starting **Theme**, ask your designer which UI Kit was used: **Default**, **Bootstrap**, **Material**, or **Fluent**.
 1. Copy the color codes from the **Color Styles** in Figma and paste them in the ThemeBuilder color editor with the same name.
-For example, copy the value of the `$kendo-primary` color in Figma and paste it in the **Primary** color editor in the ThemeBuilder.
+For example, copy the value of the `$kendo-primary` color in Figma and paste it in the **Primary** color editor in ThemeBuilder.

 ## See Also